beakerbrowser/beakerbrowser.com/_docs/inside-beaker/privacy-and-security.md

 ## Privacy where it counts

 Beaker can’t yet protect browsing habits, but it provides much better protection of the user’s data, including messages, documents, and contacts.
-Compared to current Web services, which store all user data in the clear for the operators to read, we believe this is a huge improvement.
+Compared to current Web services, which store all user data in the clear for the operators to read, Beaker stores user content on the device, and provides encrypted peer-to-peer transmission of the files.

-We expect browsing privacy will be improved in the future with private peers.

 ## Strict sandbox